+Modbus TCP will be used to connect AdvancedHMI to our BRX Do-More controller using Ethernet.
 Advanced HMI is a powerful, adaptable HMI/SCADA (Supervisory Control and Data Acquisition) development package that takes advantage of Visual Studio.
 There is no coding required and you can simply drag and drop items onto the page.
 The best thing is that the software is free.
-We will look at using AdvancedHMI with the BRX Series PLC.
+We will look at using AdvancedHMI with the BRX Do-More Series PLC.

 Data logging does not have to be complicated anymore.
-The BRX Series PLC can log your specific data up to 32 Gigabits on a Micro SD Card.
+The BRX Do-More Series PLC can log your specific data up to 32 Gigabits on a Micro SD Card.
 It will store your data for future data analysis in a CSV (Comma Separated Value) Txt file based on time and/or event.

 This is all accomplished with just one instruction in the BRX PLC.
-Excel is just one program that you can import and analysis this CSV Text file.
+Excel is just one program that you can import and analyze this CSV Text file.

 Do-More Designer has a Browse PLC File Systems window that will allow you to copy, create and delete the files from the connected computer.
 This will save you from going to each controller, removing and copying the files on the Micro SD Card.

 We will be looking at the data logging instruction in the BRX Series PLC and how to retrieve and view this information.
 Let’s get started.
 Continue Reading!